 Consult the Pros–For Some Things

-It can give you a big, independent rush knowing that you’re entirely in control of your wedding, but a professional may be able to help you negotiate lower prices with vendors.
+It can give you a big, independent rush knowing that you’re entirely in control of your wedding, however, a professional may be able to help you negotiate lower prices with vendors.
 Most people in the biz recommend diy-bent lovebirds to either consult a planner in the beginning stages to nail down the specifics or hire a coordinator for the big day so that there’s someone specifically there to see if everything’s running smoothly.
 Leave the messy middle to yourselves–that’s the best part!

 Shrink the Guest List

-You’re getting married, so of course, you want all your closest friends in on the party.
+You’re getting married, of course, you want all your closest friends there.
 For the more extroverted among us, one of the most challenging aspects of wedding planning is choosing a concise guest list.
 Sure, the party wouldn’t be complete without your partner’s freshman year college roommate’s cool cousin who came to visit the weekend of the football championship that complimented your homemade Michael J. Fox sweater, but all good things come with sacrifices.
 The fewer guests you have, the less money you spend, period.
 Keep this in mind as you’re scouring your high school yearbooks for some seat fillers.